-Three types of contract are possible: an open-ended contract; a fixed-term contract of between 12 and 36 months; or temporary contracts of fewer than 12 months (generally for a particular assignment or seasonal work).
-Fixed term contracts may be renewed only once, and a second renewal automatically turns the contract into an open ended one.
+Three types of contract are possible: an indefinite term labour contract; a definite term labour contract of between 12 and 36 months; or temporary contracts of fewer than 12 months (generally for a particular assignment or seasonal work).
+Definite term contracts may be renewed only once, and a second renewal automatically turns the contract into an indefinite term one.
 Employment can be full-time or part-time.